Back to SNNs Hub

 Introduction

-In this finale, we benchmark our custom SNNClassifier against a nearly parameter-identical ANN (MLP with ReLU) on MNIST over 10 epochs, and we compute the effective inference energy cost using Synaptic Operation (SOP) counting—the standard proxy used on neuromorphic hardware platforms.
+We benchmark our SNNClassifier (269,834 params) against a parameter-matched ANN (269,322 params, MLP with ReLU) on MNIST for 10 epochs, then compute effective inference energy via Synaptic Operation (SOP) counting--the standard proxy on neuromorphic hardware.

 Task